Wernfried/daterangepicker/README.md

 - Highlight range in calendar when hovering over pre-defined ranges
 - Option `autoUpdateInput` defines whether the attached `<input>` element is updated when the user clicks on a date value.<br/>
 In original daterangepicker this parameter defines whether the `<input>` is updated when the user clicks on `Apply` button.
 - Added option `locale.durationFormat` to show customized label for selected duration, e.g. `'4 Days, 6 Hours, 30 Minutes'`
+- Added option `externalStyle` to use daterangepicker with external CSS Frameworks.
+Currently only [Bulma](https://bulma.io/) is supported<br/>
+but other frameworks may be added in future releases
 - ... and maybe some new bugs 😉

 ### Localization